walshbr/introduction-to-text-analysis/archives/nines.md

 > What might be your intellectual reasons for encoding something in TEI if the user will never really interact with it as such?

 One good reason might be to increase access to the materials.
+After all, a manuscript kept in a museum requires that someone go that museum in order to read the document.
+Putting it on the internet entails

 The Networked Infrastructure for Nineteenth-Century Electronic Scholarship (NINES) is one such resource.
 NINES attempts to gather archived materials pertaining to the Nineteenth Century in a way that promotes access and